-Acunetix Web Vulnerability Scanner allows you to secure your website quickly and efficiently.
+Acunetix allows you to secure your websites and web applications quickly and efficiently, while making it easy to manage the vulnerabilities detected.
 It consists of the following components:

 The Web Scanner launches an automatic security audit of a website.
 A website security scan typically consists of two phases:

-- Crawling – Making use of Acunetix DeepScan, Acunetix Web Vulnerability Scanner automatically analyzes and crawls the website in order to build the site's structure.
-The crawling process enumerates all files and is vital to ensure that all the files of your website are scanned.
+- Crawling – Making use of Acunetix DeepScan, Acunetix automatically analyzes and crawls the website in order to build the site's structure.
+The crawling process enumerates all files, folders and inputs and is vital to ensure that all your website is scanned.

-- Scanning – Acunetix Web Vulnerability Scanner launches a series of web vulnerability checks against each file in your web application – in effect, emulating a hacker.
-The results of a scan are displayed in the Alert Node tree and include comprehensive details of all the vulnerabilities found within the website.
+- Scanning – Acunetix launches a series of web vulnerability checks against each component in your web application – in effect, emulating a hacker.
+The results of a scan include comprehensive details of all the vulnerabilities found within the website.

 AcuSensor Technology Agent

 Acunetix AcuSensor Technology is a unique technology that allows you to identify more vulnerabilities than a traditional black-box web security scanner, and is designed to further reduce false positives.
 Additionally, it also indicates the line of code where the vulnerability was found.
 This increased accuracy is achieved by combining black-box scanning techniques with interactive code analysis whilst the source code is being executed.
 For Acunetix AcuSensor to work, an agent must be installed on your website to enable communication between Acunetix and AcuSensor.
 Acunetix AcuSensor can be used with PHP, JAVA and .NET web applications.